Different Types of Bill of Lading

 In some cases—such as an international shipment—cargo will require extensive coverage.
 In these instances, it makes sense to distribute a through bill of lading.

-A through bill of lading covers a shipment from its point of origin all the way to its destination.
-You’d most likely distribute it when shipping items over international borders or when there has to be multimodal transportation to complete a shipment.
+A through bill of lading covers a shipment from its point of origin to its destination.
+You’d most likely distribute it when shipping items over international borders or when multimodal transportation is required to complete a shipment.

 5. Clause Bill of Lading (or Dirty Bill of Lading or Foul Bill of Lading)